a1ive/nwinfo/README.md

 * Compatible with Windows XP.

 ## Note
-For Windows 11, the "Memory Integrity" option should be disabled.
+For Windows 11, the "Memory Integrity" and "Microsoft Vulnerable Driver Blocklist" options should be disabled.

 ![win11](doc/win11.png)